-The table below shows information relating to how and when performance obligations in contracts with customers are recognized, and revenue recognition under IFRS 15 and IAS 9:
+The table below shows information relating to how and when performance obligations in contracts with customers are recognized, and revenue recognition under IFRS 15 and IAS 18:

-Postpaid Customers Prepaid Customers Revenue is recognised as the total value of 1 11 units of energy supplied to customers in line with the applicable NERC approved cash basis, i.e., the entire sales is recognised as earned revenue as customer purchases electricity credits even though the electricity may yet to be totally consumed as at the end of the reporting period because the unused portion cannot be accurately determined.
-Revenue is recognised based on the product of units of electricity supplied to customers and approved tariff rate. performance Performance obligation is satisfied when electricity is supplied to the customers.
-Customers are billed on a monthly basis.
-Bills for the month just ending are run within the first week of the subsequent month based on the units of energy supplied to customers for the month just ended.
-Payment is due within 30 days of billing. when electricity is supplied to the customers.
-Payment is received in advance of electricity consumed by customers
+Postpaid Customers Prepaid Customers IFRS 15 (From Revenue is recognised as the total value of units of energy supplied to customers in line with the applicable NERC approved tariff for the different classes of customers.
+Units of energy supplied to customers on a monthly basis are extracted from their meters as the difference between last meter reading and the current meter reading.
+For unmetered customers, estimated monthly bills are computed using estimated billing methodology as advised by NERC. on cash basis, i.e., the entire sales is recognised as earned revenue as customer purchases electricity credits even though the electricity may yet to be totally consumed as at the end of the reporting period because the unused portion cannot be accurately determined.
+(Before January Revenue is recognised based on the product of units of electricity supplied to customers and approved tariff rate. credits to customers are classified as

+Postpaid Customers Prepaid Customers

+How and when Performance obligation is satisfied Performance obligation is satisfied

+performance when electricity is supplied to the when electricity is supplied to the

+obligation is customers. customers.
+Payment is received in

+satisfied Customers are billed on a monthly advance of electricity consumed by

+basis.
+Bills for the month just ending customers

+are run within the first week of the

+subsequent month based on the units

+of energy supplied to customers for

+the month just ended.
+Payment is due

+within 15 days of billing.